Golden Wonder

 Golden Wonder is a British company that manufactures snack foods, most notably crisps.
 These include Ringos, Golden Wonder and Transform-A-Snack.
 Since 2006, it has been a wholly owned subsidiary of the Northern Irish company Tayto, purchased from administration.

-Founded in 1947, by the 1960s Golden Wonder was the biggest crisp brand in Britain, overtaking Smiths.
-Both were overtaken by Walkers who are the No.1 crisp brand in the UK.
+Founded in 1947, by the 1960s Golden Wonder was the most popular crisp brand in Britain, overtaking Smiths.
+They were overtaken by Walkers who are the No.1 crisp brand in the UK.

 History

 The company was founded in 1947 by William Alexander, who owned a bakery in Stockbridge, Edinburgh.
 He started making crisps in order to use spare capacity in the deep-fat fryers which he normally used to make doughnuts.
 The company was named after the Golden Wonder potato, which Alexander believed to be the best for making crisps.